Fast Times (Sabrina Carpenter song)

 "Fast Times" is a song recorded by American singer Sabrina Carpenter from her fifth studio album Emails I Can't Send (2022), included as the tenth track of the album.
 The track was written by Carpenter, Julia Michaels, JP Saxe and its producer John Ryan.
-The song was released by Island Records as the second single of the album on February 18, 2022.
+The upbeat pop and soft rock song with bossa nova-tinged sounds was released by Island Records as the second single from the album on February 18, 2022.
+Lyrically, Carpenter sings of "running a relationship on fast-forward" and living in the present and not worrying about the consequences.

 Background and release

 The song was written by Carpenter, Julia Michaels, JP Saxe and John Ryan in New York on Summer 2021.
 The first stage of the song's songwriting was sampling a Tequila bottle and playing percussion with pencils.
 The singer says "We weren't taking ourselves too seriously making it, which really reflects the energy of the song".

-On January 1, Carpenter shares a snippet of the song's chorus, enticing new music.
-On The Tonight Show Starring Jimmy Fallon, Carpenter revealed the song’s name.
-On February 3, Carpenter finally reveals the single's cover art and release date.
+On January 1, Carpenter shared a snippet of the song's chorus, enticing new music.
+On The Tonight Show Starring Jimmy Fallon, Carpenter revealed the song's name.
+On February 3, Carpenter finally revealed the single's cover art and release date.
 The song was released on February 18, along with its music video.